FernandoBDAF/YoutubeRAG/LLM/guides/SUBPLAN-WORKFLOW-GUIDE.md

 **Synthesis Steps**:

 1. **Review All EXECUTION Results**:

    - Read all EXECUTION_TASK files
    - Understand what each achieved
    - Note learnings from each
    - Identify patterns

 2. **Synthesize Collective Learnings**:

    - What worked across all EXECUTIONs?
    - What didn't work?
    - What patterns emerged?
    - What should be adopted?

 3. **For Multiple EXECUTIONs**:

    - Compare results
    - Identify best approach
    - Document why one succeeded
    - Capture insights

 4. **Update SUBPLAN**:

    - Add "Synthesis" section
    - Document collective learnings
    - Note which approach worked best (if multiple)
    - Capture insights

-5. **Mark SUBPLAN Complete**:
+5. **Request Achievement Feedback** (Filesystem-First):

-   - Update status to "Complete"
+   - Request reviewer to create `execution/feedbacks/APPROVED_XX.md` (if approved)
-   - Verify all deliverables exist
-   - Ensure quality standards met
+   - Or create `execution/feedbacks/FIX_XX.md` (if fixes needed)
+   - Achievement completion tracked via filesystem, not PLAN markdown
+   - Do NOT manually update PLAN with "✅ Achievement complete"

 6. **Archive Together**:
    - Move SUBPLAN to archive
    - Move all EXECUTION_TASKs to archive
-   - Update PLAN tracking
+   - Keep APPROVED_XX.md in execution/feedbacks/ (not archived)
    - Create completion summary

+**Reference**: See `LLM/templates/SUBPLAN-TEMPLATE.md` "Completion Workflow" section for details

 **Synthesis Example**: